ruesga-99/fuzzy_systems/traffic_light/README.md

 # Fuzzy Traffic Light 🚦
-This repository contains a fuzzy expert system for a smart traffic light controller, which considers factors such as traffic density, time of the day and weather conditions (rain).
+This directory contains a fuzzy expert system for a smart traffic light controller, which considers factors such as traffic density, time of the day and weather conditions (rain).

 ## Fuzzy Sets
 **Input: Traffic Density**